andrewdash/andrewdash.github.io/index.md

-As a student, I worked in venture capital at Impact Venture Capital, where I created the deal flow platform that they use today for due diligence.
-I'm proud that my involvement and research led to an active investment and the largest-ever startup event in Sacramento history (1000+ people).
+Most recently, I worked in venture capital at Impact Venture Capital, where I created an end-to-end methodology for documenting how Impact Venture Capital analyzes startups.
+I'm proud that my involvement and research led to an active investment (Advanced.Farm) and the largest-ever startup event in Sacramento history (1000+ people).
 Previously also interned in Product Strategy at Zendesk.